 The EPA created a model program for Managing and Tracking Medical Waste (1989).3 Specifically, it (1) defined medical waste subject to program regulations; (2) established a cradle-to-grave tracking system; (3) required management standards for segregation, packaging, labeling, and storing medical waste; (4) established record keeping requirements; and (5) defined penalties that could be imposed for mismanagement.

-The model program regulated medical waste in five states.
+The model program regulated medical waste in four states (New York, New Jersey, Connecticut, Rhode Island) and Puerto Rico.
 From the information gathered, the EPA concluded that: (1) due to the biological instability of most microorganisms commonly regarded as human pathogens, the actual adverse environmental or public health consequences or risks were negligible, (2) the disease-causing potential of medical waste is greatest at the point of generation, and, therefore, (3) medical waste primarily represents an occupational health hazard.

 The U.S. Department of Labor Occupational Safety and Health Administration (OSHA) is responsible for safe and healthy working conditions.4 It also operates the job safety and health programs in 29 states.
 However, 21 states have their own programs, and in 3 states the programs only apply to state and local government employees.
 The State-by-State Occupational Safety and Health Resource Locator provides program information for specific jurisdictions (Figure 1).5